-The most common meter used on VEC's system is a 200-amp solid state meter.
+The most common meter used on VEC's system

+is a 200-amp solid state meter.
 It is a class 200 meter meaning it is built for up to 200 amp service.
 It is called solid state because it has no moving parts.
 It is digital and computerized, weighs less than half the weight of a dial meter, and runs on one-third of the electricity.
-The electricity that is used to power the meter is drawn from the supply side of the meter meaning that customers are not billed for the electricity used to power the meter.
+The electricity that is used to power the

+Meter

-Meter Gang Meter
+Gang Meter